 Brain doctors, also called neurologists, study how the brain interacts with the body and how outside stimulants affect the brain.
-Multiple subfields in neurology allow doctors to examine the relationships between the brain and psychiatry, biology and pharmaceuticals, just to name a few areas.
+Multiple subfields in neurology allow doctors to examine the relationships between the brain and psychiatry or biology and pharmaceuticals.
 Some neurologists choose specializations that focus on neurological research, whereas others work directly with patients.

-Physicians and scientists in the field of neurology study how the brain and the nervous system interact with the body.
-Many neurologists focus on neurological disorders and diseases, such as Alzheimer's, epilepsy and chronic pain.
-They conduct tests on patients using specialized brain-mapping equipment such as magnetic resonance imaging (MRI) machines to take real-time pictures of the brain during active and inactive states.
+Neurologists study how the brain and the nervous system interact with the body.
+Many neurologists focus on neurological disorders and diseases, such as Alzheimer's, epilepsy, and chronic pain.
+They conduct tests on patients using specialized brain-mapping equipment, such as magnetic resonance imaging (MRI) machines to take real-time pictures of the brain during active and inactive states.
 Results from such tests allow neurologists to see how well the brain communicates with the rest of the body and what ailments could be causing a problem.

 Neuropharmacologists use different medications to correct problems in brain function.
 Many use research subjects to test how different chemicals alter brain activity.
 Similar to neurologists, they use special dyes within the medication, along with MRIs and other brain mapping equipment to watch the effects of medications interacting with the brain.
 Although some neuropharmacologists work as consultants in hospitals, most work at pharmaceutical companies or at other research facilities.